jinyu11/sendgrid-csharp/TROUBLESHOOTING.md

 If you receive one of the following errors, or something similar:

-* ‘Helpers’ does not exist in the namespace ‘SengrGrid’
 * The type or namespace name ‘Mail’ could not be found

 it means that you are probably not compiling your application to .NET 4.5.2.
 Currently, this is the only supported version of .NET by SendGrid.